TaliWeinstein/taliweinstein.github.io/content/project/WomEng/index.md

 # Roles and Responsibilities

 Within my role as ambassador for the WomEng #1MillionGirlsinSTEM initiative, I created, planned and presented a Biomedical Unpacked Workshop.
 The creation of this event included:
-- Designing a [proposal](proposal.pdf) for WomEng to introduce the benefits of this novel event
+- Designing a [proposal](proposal.pdf) for WomEng to introduce the benefits of this novel event.
-- Planning a whole day workshop inclusive of [presentation content](/static/uploads/WomEng/slides.pdf), hands-on coding activity, participant handout, volenteer hand outs and volenteer training
+- Planning a whole day workshop inclusive of [presentation content](/static/uploads/WomEng/slides.pdf), hands-on coding activity, participant handout, volenteer hand outs and volenteer training.
-- Fundraising via the School of Electrical and Information Engineering at the University of the Witwatersrand for the requisite arduino microcontrollers
+- Fundraising via the School of Electrical and Information Engineering at the University of the Witwatersrand for the requisite arduino microcontrollers.
-- Installing the relevent software onto rented laptops
+- Installing the relevent software onto rented laptops.
-- Producing adverts, recruiting participants and producing application content
+- Producing adverts, recruiting participants and producing application content.
-- Screening applicants and producing indemnity forms
+- Screening applicants and producing indemnity forms.

 ### Skills: